Bringing institutions and citizens closer together

 The publication is the result of cooperation between the National Assembly of the Republic of Serbia and the OSCE Mission to Serbia, published in Belgrade, 2009.Download publication here (PDF, 1.7MB)

-15.30 - the members of the PFG with Finland meet with the Finnish Ambassador to Serbia (National Assembly House, 13 Nikola Pasic Square, hall 4)
+8.30 - sitting of the Committee on the Judiciary, Public Administration and Local Self-Government (National Assembly House, 13 Nikola Pasic Square, hall 3)